 Time: 11am - 12 noon.

-If you want to come to just one or two sessions, the cost is £7 per session (or £10 per couple).
+If you want to come to just one session at a time, and pay as you come, the cost is £6 per session (or £10 per couple).

 Katie and Jackie are Dance for Parkinson’s trained dance instructors, and run classes for people with Parkinson’s in Exeter.